adamiaonr/crypto/README.md

 ### Usage

-Open 2 terminal tabs, and start the server:
+Open 2 terminal tabs.
+In one of them, start the server:
 ```
 $  python server.py &
 waiting for a connection...
 ```

-For example, we can request a bunch (100 by default) of encrypted and non-encrypted calculations, also instructing the client and server to plot results:
+In the other tab, run the client.
+For example, to request a bunch (100 by default) of encrypted and non-encrypted calculations, also instructing the client and server to plot results, run:
 ```
 $ python client.py --plot
 connecting to localhost port 10000